ramo-dev/food-finder/README.md

 # food-finder
-simple food finder that uses jquery and 3rd party api to display food recipes
+simple food finder that uses fetchAPI to query data and 3rd party api to display food recipes